 Allstate was rated highly for its ease of service and expansive policy offerings.
 Its customers have high renewal rates, but it was more expensive than most competitors.
 Allstate offers insurance across the U.S. and protects around 16 million households with auto, life, renters, condo and property insurance.

-Farmers rounded out the top 10 for great discounts and home/auto policy bundles.
+Farmers rounded out the top 10 car insurance companies for its great discounts and home/auto policy bundles.
 It offers insurance coverage through most of the U.S. and acquired MetLife’s home and auto business in 2021.
-Farmers offers home, renters, condo, and auto insurance as well as pet insurance, umbrella insurance and financial products.
+Farmers offers home, renters, condo, auto insurance, pet insurance, umbrella insurance and financial products.

-How to find the best car insurance company
+How to find the best auto insurance company

 - Make and model of your cars